andreikop/qutepart/README.md

 * Rectangular selection and copy-paste

 ## Building and installation
+Qutepart depends on:

+* Python 2.7
+* PyQt4

 #### 1. Install [pcre](http://www.pcre.org/) and development files
 On Debian, Ubuntu and other Linuxes install package ``libpcreX-dev``, where ``X`` is available in your distribution pcre version.
 For other OSes - see instructions on pcre website